eccelm/nc-news-backend/__notes/to_do_improvements.md

    - If an incorrect order is given, it defaults to the generic desc order anyway --> but user could presume their query has worked --> just send a message and keep - or send down a 400 Bad Request route?

-  - is there a need to remerge errors.test file with app.test e.g. in crossover cases POST 200 even if extra keys are present --> does this fall under error handling but with a successful req code ?
+  - is there a need to remerge errors.test file with app.test e.g. in crossover cases POST 200 even if extra keys are present --> does this fall under error handling but with a successful 201 req code ?

   ##  Questions:
+- Should 405 go on all parametric endpoints too like /:articleid ?

-- Array destructuring?
+- Array destructuring? e.g. instead of  articles[0]

 - Post 201 for new article doesn't have a comment_count ?
 When is that created?